GLORIAM DEO • Honor and Praise to the Maker of All Things

 I am leaving, I am leaving, but the fighter still remains

-Sông Cửa Lớn (Cửa Lớn River), An Xuyên Province, Republic of Vietnam, November 30, 1970
+Sông Cửa Lớn (Cửa Lớn River), An Xuyên Province, Republic of Vietnam

 “Fighting Fletcher” deploys to WESTPAC (Western Pacific) to conduct combat operations in Vietnam.